gateio/gateapi-python/docs/WalletApi.md

 sub_uid = '10003' # str | Sub account user ID.
-Return records related to all sub accounts if not specified (optional) _from = 1602120000 # int | Time range beginning, default to 7 days before current time (optional) to = 1602123600 # int | Time range ending, default to current time (optional) limit = 100 # int | Maximum number of records returned in one list (optional) (default to 100) offset = 0 # int | List offset, starting from 0 (optional) (default to 0)
+Return records related to all sub accounts if not specified (optional) _from = 1602120000 # int | Time range beginning, default to 7 days before current time (optional) to = 1602123600 # int | Time range ending, default to current time (optional) limit = 100 # int | Maximum number of records to be returned in a single list (optional) (default to 100) offset = 0 # int | List offset, starting from 0 (optional) (default to 0)

 try:
-    # Transfer records between main and sub accounts
+    # Retrieve transfer records between main and sub accounts
     api_response = api_instance.list_sub_account_transfers(sub_uid=sub_uid, _from=_from, to=to, limit=limit, offset=offset)
     print(api_response)
 except GateApiException as ex: